 - Design, development and operations of a hypersonic, directed energy, and materials testing range.

-- Must be available to perform on-campus coursework and research support work throughout the award term
+- Must be available to perform on-campus coursework and research support work during the fellowship years

 - U.S. citizenship

-- Be admitted into a graduate program within the Texas A&M University College of Engineering
+- Receive or Received admission into a Texas A&M University College of Engineering graduate program

 Reviewers will consider the following: